krelbel/ALttPMSUShuffler/README.md

 - If run in the command line as "python Main.py --higan" (along with any other options), the shuffled MSU pack is generated in a higan-friendly subdirectory "./higan.sfc/"

-- EXPERIMENTAL: If run in the command line as "python Main.py --live 10", will reshuffle the entire MSU pack every 10 seconds, good if you want a whole bunch of different overworld themes to play throughout your run.
-  Will skip replacing any tracks currently being played.
-Best if used without the --realcopy option, and if the shuffled MSU pack and source packs are all on the same hard drive, to avoid excessive disk usage.

  Debugging options (not necessary for normal use):